Merging and Diffing Commands

 Return Code Description

-0 The merge is successful and there are no conflicts.
-MINE.mpr contains the result of the merge.
+0 The merge is successful with no conflicts.
+MINE.mpr contains the merge result.

 2 Conflicts are detected.
 Open MINE.mpr in Studio Pro to resolve them.

-129 There is an exception, an error occurred during the merge.
+129 An error occurred during the merge.
 Error details are printed in the command line output.

 mx merge as Git Merge Driver

-Normally, when you are merging branches with Git, it compares the file changes in both branches.
-If a certain file has been changed in both branches, this triggers a conflict.
-If conflicting files are text files, Git attempts to resolve it automatically (very often successfully).
+When you merge branches with Git, it compares the file changes in both branches.
+If a file changed in both branches, this triggers a conflict.
+If conflicting files are text files, Git attempts to resolve the conflict automatically and often succeeds.

 However, if the conflicting files are Mendix apps, the conflict occurs in two .mpr files.
-Both the files and the conflict itself are more complex, which is why Studio Pro is needed to resolve them.
+Both the files and the conflict itself are more complex, so you need Studio Pro to resolve them.

-For such cases, Git provides an option to delegate conflict resolution for specific file types to an external tool.
-The mx merge command is designed to work with this mechanism, allowing Git to attempt merging the .mpr files as Studio Pro would.
+Git provides an option to delegate conflict resolution for specific file types to an external tool.
+The mx merge command works with this mechanism, allowing Git to attempt merging the .mpr files as Studio Pro would.
 If conflicts remain, you can open Studio Pro and resolve them manually.

 config File